josephaverion/josephaverion.github.io/projects/electronics-shop-manager.md

 ## Designing the Manager

 I utilized 4 packages for this program.
-A database package containing a single class for methods that interact with the database, a screen package where each class represents a section with its respective GUI components and graphics, a main package that initializes the main frame and connects to the database, and a customJComponent package that has the classes where I modified existing Swing Components.
+A database package containing a single class for methods that interact with the database, a screen package where each class represents a section with its respective GUI components and graphics, a main package that initializes the main frame and connects to the database, and a customJComponent package that has the classes where I modified existing Swing components.

-Main
+# Main

 These are the methods that connect to the database and initialize the main frame.

 <img src= "../img/electronic-shop-system/start.png">

-Database
+# Database

 This is a method that adds an entry to the database.
 The method takes parameters of the table name, what’s being added, and the column names for the query.